Amarabright/Sales-Performance-Analysis/README.md

 - Product Page and then
 - Insight Page

-For some reasons i cant explain, i guess administrative reasons on the PowerBI service, the key Influencers Visual i used wasnt visible or maybe allow for use from my admin settings.
-I cried to find a waym but could not.
+For some reasons that i don't understand maybe administrative reasons on the PowerBI service, the key Influencers Visual i used wasn't visible or maybe allow for use from my admin settings.
+I tried to find a way but could not.
 If i find a way, i will drop the link so you can interact with the report.

 ## Features of the Report